She Gets Calls And Texts Meant For Elon Musk. Some Are Pretty Weird

 Turns out, Tucker's cellphone number used to be registered to Musk.
 On any given day, she receives at least three calls or texts intended for Musk, whom she has never met.

-If the maverick billionaire stirs controversy, as he is wont to do, her phone blows up with a torrent of messages.
-(Full disclosure: I reached out to Musk during one of those controversies, when he threatened to sue the California county that is home to Tesla's headquarters over its coronavirus-related restrictions.
+If the maverick billionaire provokes a scandal, as he is wont to do, her phone blows up with a torrent of messages.
+(Full disclosure: I reached out to Musk during one of those controversies, when he threatened to sue the California county that is home to Tesla's manufacturing plant over its coronavirus-related restrictions.
 Instead, I got Tucker.)

 She has accidentally intercepted far more interesting calls than mine, however.
 One woman volunteered to go to space with SpaceX.
 Another person sent a blueprint for a bionic limb.
 "Which is, No. 1, really cool," Tucker said.
 "But I have no idea how it's built."